mkoffi971/video-and-music-downloader-privacy-policy/README.md

 Contact

-If you have any questions or concerns about our Privacy Policy, please contact us at mkoffi971@hotmail.com.
+If you have any questions or concerns, please feel free to contact us.
+You can email us at mkoffi971@hotmail.com for more information.